IHS News

 Michael Doonan

-Dr. Michael Doonan to Share Expertise in Panel on Trump Administration’s Impact on Health Services.
+Dr. Michael Doonan Shares Expertise in Panel on Trump Administration’s Impact on Health Services.

-On March 18, Dr. Doonan will reflect on how Trump Administration policies have influenced healthcare costs, access, public health, and patient outcomes as part of the Regis College Presidential Lecture Series.
-This panel, co-sponsored by Harvard Pilgrim Health Care, will also bring together Senator Ed Markey, Massachusetts Department of Public Health Commissioner Robert Goldstein, and Massachusetts Public Health Association Executive Director Carlene Pavlos.
-Register here (March 18, 6:15pm-8:00pm).
+Last month, Dr. Doonan joined the Regis College Presidential Lecture Series to reflect on how the Trump Administration's policies have influenced healthcare costs, access, public health, and patient outcomes.
+This panel, co-sponsored by Harvard Pilgrim Health Care, also brought together Senator Ed Markey, Massachusetts Department of Public Health Commissioner Robert Goldstein, and Massachusetts Public Health Association Executive Director Carlene Pavlos.

 Welcome to the Institute on Healthcare Systems